Q1. How do I know if I am eligible to receive the benefit of the 2019 Advance Monthly Payments of the Health Coverage Tax Credit (AMP HCTC) program?

 Q16.
 When is my payment due?

 A16.
 Your exact payment amount is due by the 10th each month.
 We must receive your payment and payment coupon by the HCTC due date.
-If your payment is less than the exact amount due or is late, we won’t accept it and will return the payment to you.
+If your payment is less than the exact amount due, we won’t accept it and will return the payment to you.
 If we return your payment, you’ll be responsible for paying 100 percent of the unpaid premium directly to your health plan administrator.
 Any overpayment above the exact amount will be returned to you.

 Q17.
 What methods of payments are accepted?